-In Wisconsin, there are three types of assisted living residences: community-based residential facilities, residential care apartment complexes and adult family homes.
+In Wisconsin as of 2024, there are three types of assisted living residences: community-based residential facilities, residential care apartment complexes and adult family homes.
 There are differences between them, but they all provide housing, supervision, and support services.

 Two of these types of homes may house people with dementia.
 Community-based residential facilities and adult family homes can have residents with Alzheimer’s disease or another dementia (this type of housing is often called memory care).
 They must articulate to the state what further steps they offer to serve the specific needs of dementia patients.
 Community-based residential facilities, for instance, must have daily structured activities that are beneficial for people with memory loss and other symptoms including social withdrawal.
 Adult family homes must develop a program statement that describes how many people with dementia the home can take in, and how the residence will go beyond normal assisted living to serve their needs.